cubic-vm/cubic/docs/reference/rename.rst

     Arguments:
       <OLD_NAME>  Name of the virtual machine instance to rename
-      <NEW_NAME>  New name of the virutal machine instance
+      <NEW_NAME>  New name of the virtual machine instance

     Options:
       -h, --help  Print help